DelphinKdl/Data_structure/trees/README.md

 Leaves or frontier, are the nodes who do not have children.

-Height the length of the longest path from root to a leaf.
+The height the length of the longest path from the root to a leaf.
 This is the height of the tree.

-Height of a node x is the path from this node x to the longest path to a leaf.
+A height of a node x is the path from this node x to the longest path to a leaf.

-Tree can be called a recursive data structure since a the sub-parent can form a whole new tree.
+A tree can be called a recursive data structure since a the sub-parent can form a whole new tree.
 Recursive data structure a sub-tree of the whole tree can form a tree itself.

-Depth of a certain node.
+A depth of a certain node.
 So, the depth of node X is the length of the path from the root to this node X.

-Depth of the root node is ZERO or o :).
+The depth of the root node is ZERO or o :).

 Binary tree.
 This is the most famous.
-It is a tree representation in which each node has at most 2 node or less.
+It is a tree representation in which each node has at most 2 nodes or less.

-Complete binary tree is a  tree that all of their children exactly  the frontier/leafs have exactly 2 children.
+A complete binary tree is a  tree that all of their children exactly the frontier/ leaves have exactly 2 children.
 Or, If all levels except the last level are completely filled.
-Number of node in each level is 2 ^i  where i represents the level number.
-The number of nodes in the whole prefect tree is 2^0 + ... + 2 ^h where h  is the height of the tree.
+The number of nodes in each level is 2 ^ I where I represent the level number.
+The number of nodes in the whole perfect tree is 2^0 + ... + 2 ^h where h  is the height of the tree.

-balanced binary tree is  when we have the difference of height of left and right subtrees for every node is is not more than k (most 1)
+a balanced binary tree is  when we have the difference of height of left and right subtrees for every node is not more than k (most 1)